wilkelab/cowplot/README.md

-COWplot -- An add-on to the ggplot2 plotting package
+cowplot -- An add-on to the ggplot2 plotting package
 ====================================================

 The cowplot package is meant to provide a publication-ready theme for ggplot2, one that requires a minimum amount of fiddling with sizes of axis labels, plot backgrounds, etc. It meets my personal needs; you may or may not like my style.